kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     istio-system   istio-ingress   *       a743484b-istiosystem-istio-2af2-xxxxxx.us-west-2.elb.amazonaws.com   80      1h
     ```

     This deployment may take 3-5 minutes to become ready.
 Verify that the address works by opening it in your preferred Internet browser.
-You can also run `kubectl delete istio-ingress -n istio-system` to remove the load balancer entirely.
+You can also run `kubectl delete ingress istio-ingress -n istio-system` to remove the load balancer entirely.

 ## Post Installation